shantamsultania/JAVA-Revision/README.md

 # Spring boot topics covered

-0. How to make a Spring boot Connection
+0. How to make a Spring boot Connection (Done )

-1. How to make a Rest API using spring boot
+1. How to make a Rest API using spring boot (Done )

-2. How to connect to MySQL Database
+2. How to connect to MySQL Database  ()

-3. How to make a TODO app
+3. How to make a TODO app ()